weew/kernel/readme.md

 ### Initialization

-When you initialize the kernel, all of its service providers get instantiated.
+When you initialize the kernel, all of its service providers get instantiated and initialized.

 ```php
 $kernel->initialize();